Not only we are alienating ourselves from Mother Nature, but getting ‘disconnected from our Inner Self

 We humans in the mad race of economic growth and pursuit of wealth and prosperity, have alienated ourselves from our Mother Nature.
 As a result, we have started facing disastrous consequences.
 We played dangerously too long with nature.
 Nature is now bouncing back on us.
 Destruction and over-exploitation of nature have led to climate change, which in turn poses a fundamental threat to almost all ecosystems.

-An ecosystem is a geographic area like forest, lakes, deserts and mountains, where plants, animals, and other living organisms, as well as weather and landscapes, exist together.
-If one component is adversely affected then whole equilibrium gets disturbed of that ecosystem.
+An ecosystem is a geographic area like forests, lakes, deserts, and mountains, where plants, animals, and other living organisms, as well as weather and landscapes, exist together.
+If one component is adversely affected then the whole equilibrium gets disturbed of that ecosystem.
 This is what’s has happened with our nature and its constituent ecosystems.

-Due to changing conditions in consequent of global warming, wild life is disappearing at an alarming rate.
-Species after specie are getting extinct from the planet.
+Due to changing conditions in consequence of global warming, wildlife is disappearing at an alarming rate.
+Species after species are getting extinct from the planet.
 Weather conditions are becoming more erratic.
 Everywhere impact of global warming can be felt.
-It’s the sign of a destiny in making for the human race.
+It’s the sign of destiny in making for the human race.

-We are now living in noisy and fast-moving world.
-In a highly materialistic driven world, vast majority of population is struggling to be successful, which means trying to accumulate more wealth and material goods, achieve higher status and prestige.
+We are now living in a noisy and fast-moving world.
+In a highly materialistic-driven world, the vast majority of the population is struggling to be successful, which means trying to accumulate more wealth and material goods, achieve higher status and prestige.
 They have no time for themselves.